hyperledger/fabric/docs/source/build_network.rst

 .. note:: We will utilize a simple existing chaincode.
 To learn how to write
           your own chaincode, see the :doc:`chaincode4ade` tutorial.

-.. note:: These instructions use the Fabric chaincode lifecycle introduced as an
+.. note:: These instructions use the Fabric chaincode lifecycle introduced in
-          Alpha feature in Fabric v2.0.
+          the v2.0 Alpha release.
 If you would like to use the previous lifecycle to install and instantiate a chaincode, visit the v1.4 version of the `Building your first network tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html>`__.